HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 part_number: I
 chapter_number: 1
 title: CSS
-description: CSS chapter of the 2020 Web Almanac covering color, units, selectors, layout, animation, media queries, Sass usage.
+description: CSS chapter of the 2020 Web Almanac covering color, units, selectors, layout, animation, media queries, and Sass usage.
 authors: [LeaVerou, svgeesus, rachelandrew]
 reviewers: [estelle, fantasai, j9t, mirisuzanne, catalinred, hankchizljaw]
 analysts: [rviscomi, LeaVerou, dooman87]
 editors: [bazzadp]
 translators: []
 LeaVerou_bio: Lea <a href="https://designftw.mit.edu">teaches HCI & web programming</a> and <a href="https://mavo.io">researches how to make web programming easier</a> at <a href="https://mit.edu">MIT</a>.
 She is a bestselling technical <a href="https://www.amazon.com/CSS-Secrets-Lea-Verou/dp/1449372635?tag=leaverou-20">author</a> and experienced <a href="https://lea.verou.me/speaking">speaker</a>.
 She is passionate about open web standards and is a longtime <a href="https://www.w3.org/Style/CSS/members.en.php3">CSS Working Group</a> member.
 Lea has started <a href="https://github.com/leaverou">several popular open source projects and web applications</a>, such as <a href="https://prismjs.com">Prism</a>, and <a href="https://github.com/leaverou/awesomplete">Awesomplete</a>.
 She tweets <a href="https://twitter.com/leaverou">@leaverou</a> and blogs at <a href="https://lea.verou.me">lea.verou.me</a>.
 svgeesus_bio: Chris Lilley is a Technical Director at the World Wide Web Consortium (W3C).
 Considered "the father of SVG", he also co-authored PNG, was co-editor of CSS2, chaired the group that developed <code>@font-face</code>, and co-developed WOFF.
 Ex Technical Architecture Group.
-Chris is still trying to get Color Management on the Web, sigh.
+Chris is still trying to get Color Management on the web, sigh.
 Currently working on CSS levels 3/4/5 (no, really), Web Audio, and WOFF2..
 rachelandrew_bio: I'm a web developer, writer, public speaker.
 Co-founder of <a href="https://grabaperch.com">Perch CMS</a> and <a href="https://noti.st">Notist</a>.
 Member of the <a href="https://www.w3.org/wiki/CSSWG">CSS Working Group</a>.
 Editor in Chief of <a href="https://www.smashingmagazine.com/">Smashing Magazine</a>.
 discuss: 2037
 results: https://docs.google.com/spreadsheets/d/1sMWXWjMujqfAREYxNbG_t1fOJKYCA6ASLwtz4pBQVTw/
 queries: 01_CSS
-featured_quote: The Web is not a teenager anymore.
+featured_quote: The web is not a teenager anymore.
 It is now 30 years old and acts like it.
 It tends to favor stability over new bling, and readability over complexity, occasional guilty pleasures aside.
 featured_stat_1: 72.58%
 featured_stat_label_1: Percentage of <code>&lt;length&gt;</code> values that use the <code>px</code> unit.
 featured_stat_2: 91.05%